-Hurricane Idalia: 'Life-threatening' flooding as storm batters Florida
+Hurricane Idalia: Two dead in Florida as storm slams into Georgia

 "The eye of Hurricane Idalia has left, but the state is still being impacted," said Florida Governor Ron DeSantis.

-He said all eight of the state's urban search and rescue teams had been deployed, while some 5,500 National Guardsmen are helping clear roads of debris and thousands of repairmen are trying to restore power in affected areas.
+He said all eight of the state's urban search and rescue teams had been deployed, while some 5,500 National Guardsmen were helping clear roads of debris and thousands of repairmen are trying to restore power in affected areas.

+The federal government has also sent thousands of search and rescue personnel, as well as drinking water and more than a million ready-to-eat meals to Florida, the White House said in a statement.

+In calls with Mr DeSantis and three other state governors, President Joe Biden pledged his administration's full support on hurricane relief and recovery efforts.

+"I don't think anybody can deny the impact of the climate crisis anymore," Mr Biden said on Wednesday.
+"Just look around."

-Dan Montey and his wife Sherri were rescued Wednesday morning from flood waters in Hudson, north of Tampa.
+Dan Montey and his wife Sherri were rescued on Wednesday morning from floodwaters in Hudson, north of Tampa.

 "We were warned last time and it didn't come, so this time we thought we'd wait it out," Mr Montey said, as the couple climbed out of a rescue vehicle.
 "Well, here we are.
 Never trust the weatherman."

+Residents of Hudson have a foot or two of water in their homes.
+Authorities warned the tide could rise further later on Wednesday.

+Emergency trucks line Highway 19, the main road into the city, as fire crews deal with a few small blazes in the area.

-Along Pasco County, sheriffs say they have pulled about 40 people out of the water while other locals have been brought out of their houses by boat, and an unknown number remain in the low-lying coastal neighbourhoods.
+Along Pasco County, sheriffs say they have pulled about 40 people out of the water, while other locals have been brought out of their houses by boat, and an unknown number remain in the low-lying coastal neighbourhoods.

-Emergency trucks line Highway 19 as fire crews deal with a few small blazes in the area.

-Residents of Hudson, just north of Tampa, have a foot or two of water in their homes.
-Authorities warn the tide could rise further later on Wednesday.

-In Tallahassee, First Lady Casey DeSantis confirmed on social media that she and their three children were safe after a downed 100-year-old oak tore through the governor's mansion.
+In Tallahassee, Florida's First Lady Casey DeSantis confirmed on social media that her family was safe after a 100-year-old oak tree fell on the governor's mansion while she and their three children were inside.

-As Idalia passes over southern Georgia, more than 380,000 customers in Florida and Georgia have lost power, according to the PowerOutage.us tracking website.

-Damaging winds are pushing seawater inland along the Big Bend coastline, although wind speeds have eased to about 90mph (150km/h), according to the NHC.
+Damaging winds were pushing seawater inland along the Big Bend coastline, although wind speeds have eased to about 90mph (150km/h), according to the NHC.

-Earlier on Wednesday, Idalia intensified into a Category four hurricane - with wind speeds of about 130mph (215km/h) - before weakening and making landfall at 0750 local time (1250 BST) at Keaton Beach.
+Earlier on Wednesday, Idalia intensified into a Category 4 hurricane - with wind speeds of about 130mph - before weakening and making landfall at 07:50 local time (12:50 BST) at Keaton Beach.

-The small town of about 13,000 people is in the sparsely-populated Big Bend region, which sits on Florida's so-called 'nature coast', where the Gulf of Mexico peninsula merges into the panhandle.
+The small town of about 13,000 people is in the sparsely populated Big Bend region, which sits on Florida's so-called nature coast, where the Gulf of Mexico peninsula merges into the panhandle.

 According to the NHC, no major hurricane has tracked into that part of north-western Florida since 1851.